vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 ### JWT Authentication in Vert.x

-Setting up JWT authentication in a Vert.x is quite easy.
+Setting up JWT authentication in Vert.x is quite easy.
 At first, we use a `WebClient` to dynamically fetch the JWKS information with the public key from the `/protocol/openid-connect/certs` endpoint relative to our Keycloak issuer URL.
-After that, we configure a `JWTAuth` instance with some
-`JWTOptions` and `JWTAuthOptions` to customize the JWT validation.
+After that, we configure a `JWTAuth` instance and customize the JWT validation via `JWTOptions` and `JWTAuthOptions`.
-Note that we use Keycloak's realm roles for authorization via the `JWTAuthOptions#setPermissionsClaimKey(..)` method.
+Note that we use Keycloak's realm roles for role based authorization via the `JWTAuthOptions#setPermissionsClaimKey(..)` method.

 In our example the whole JWT authentication setup happens in the method `setupJwtAuth`.